lawalOyinlola/HNG12-Stage3-AI-Powered-Text-Processing-UI/README.md

 1. **Start Chatting**: Type a message and send it.
 2. **Detect Language**: The app automatically detects the language of the input text.
+   - Language detection runs automatically when a message is sent.
+   - Sent messages are saved in local storage and persist across sessions.
 3. **Translate Messages**:
    - Click the '⋮' button on a message.
    - Select a target language.